rust-lang/rfcs/text/0000-scope-drop.md

 Note that users can still use `mem::forget` to leak an object, so unsafe code still can't rely on destructors being called for safety. ([discussion][memforget]).
 However, unsafe code can rely on the invariant that if `T: !ScopeDrop` then `Drop::drop::<T>` will only be called while the stack is unwinding.
 If you are working in an environment where `panic = "abort"`, as is common in some bare-metal or embedded Rust applications, this means you are guaranteed that your type is never dropped!
 (Though again, it can be forgotten about.)

-## Compatibility

-TODO: talk about plans for interaction between crates that do and don't include this feature.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation